 The cenotes near on the Yucatan Peninsula are a mix of open, semi-open or underground:

-• Open cenotes: these are caves which have completely collapsed in on themselves and are exposed to the sky.
+These are caves which have completely collapsed in on themselves and are exposed to the sky.
 These are our favourite as you can swim under the blue skies, the water is a pleasant temperature and there are usually lots of areas to relax by the water.
 Cenote Carwash is open air.
 Our other favorite open cenotes are Cenote Azul in Playa Del Carmen, Cenote Zacil-Ha in nearby Tulum and Cenote Oxman near Valladolid.

-• Semi-open cenotes: these cenotes are mostly underground but have small openings in the ceiling where light and fresh air come in.
+These cenotes are mostly underground but have small openings in the ceiling where light and fresh air come in.
 These cenotes can be particularly beautiful as the light beams illuminate the crystal clear water below.
 Our favorite semi-open cenotes are Cenote Ik Kil which can be visited as part of a day trip to Chichen Itza, the Instagram famous Cenote Suytan, a cenote near Valladolid and the nearby Cenote Samula.

-• Underground cenotes: these cenotes are completely underground in a cave system and have no natural light to illuminate the cenote water.
+These cenotes are completely underground in a cave system and have no natural light to illuminate the cenote water.
 The three cenotes near the Coba ruins (Multum-Ha, Tamcach-Ha and Choo-Ha) are amazing underground cenotes you can easily visit from Playa Del Carmen on a longer stay.

 Visiting Cenote Choo Ha